Xion345/fpga-projects/README.md

-# Xion345's FPGA Projects
+# Xion345 FPGA Projects

-This repository contains small FPGA projects — and hopefully fun! — I have been working on during my free time — nothing big and professional.
+This repository contains small — and hopefully fun! — FPGA projects I have been working on during my free time — nothing big and professional.

 Components are written in VHDL and were synthesized for a Spartan 6 FPGA.
 I use